clangen/cgallery/README.md

 * indexes a single album (defined by a directory of images)
 * uses php to scan directory and generate thumbnails -- optionally on the fly

-here's an example. let's say you have a directory full of images called *my_album_2013-09*
+for example: let's say you have a directory full of images called *my_album_2013-09*
 ```sh
 cd my_album_2013-09
 ln -s ~/src/cgallery/album.php ./index.php